-It may help if you keep a journal of what’s happening each time you get dizzy.
+It may help if you keep a symptom journal of what’s happening each time you get dizzy.
 You might notice a trend in situations that trigger dizziness.

 Your doctor might check your blood pressure and pulse while you sit or stand in different positions.
 This is to see how your movement and stance affects your heart and blood flow.